Silicon7921/FFT-image-drawing/readme.md

 you may change some variables to adjust the window size, gamespeed, color and more.

 ### About tosvg.py
-tosvg.py generates svg from png. the output cannot be used directly. all you can do is putting it into Adobe Illustrator or Inkscape and draw a svg with only one closed path.
+tosvg.py generates Scalable Vector Graphics from bitmap image. the output cannot be used directly because it contains useless xml things and multiple paths. the easiest way to use the output is just putting it into Adobe Illustrator and draw a svg with only one closed path by yourself.

 ### About fourier.py:
 fourier.py handles path data parsing and wave data generation.